YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish

-Can we have a carousel view for block list editor? material icon picker property (Use the icon picker on contenttypes) navigation contenttypeproperty (Like umbNav package) rating property with stars
+navigation contenttypeproperty (Like umbNav package) rating property with stars
 Add TinyMCE editor - Need to think where to store the API key globally?
 Add settings and make settings UI uniform